What to Do in Singapore: Our Highlights + Sightseeing Map

 The most expensive, but also the most beautiful way to get to Sentosa is by cable car.
 Traveling at a height of 60 meters, it connects Mount Faber and Sentosa.
 It gives you a great view of Singapore’s skyline, the harbor, and all the attractions on Sentosa Island.

 The Singapore Cable Car Sky Pass is valid for a return trip to the island as well as for two trips with the other cable car line running on Sentosa.
-It costs 35 SGD.
-If you book your ticket online with Getyourguide, it only costs 23 SGD.
-We took advantage of that offer ourselves.
+If you book your ticket online with Getyourguide, it costs 20 euros (28 SGD).

 Singapore Zoo is one of the best zoos in the world and the Night Safari is a completely one-of-a-kind experience.